 Perry Barr station and bus interchange

-We’re investing £30.9 million to redevelop Perry Barr station and bus interchange by spring 2022.
+We’ve invested £30.9 million to redevelop Perry Barr station and bus interchange.
 This is part of the West Midlands Rail Programme (WMRP).

-The project will create a modern, fit-for-purpose new rail station and bus interchange.
-It will also improve the area around the station.
+The project has created a modern, fit-for-purpose new rail station.
+The new bus interchange will have enhanced shelters and a better layout.
+The project is also improving the area around the station.

 - increased capacity